rm511130/Tanzu-Workshop-TKGI/README.md

 docker exec -it petclinic sh -c "cat /etc/*release" | head -n 4
 ```

+- What release of the [OS](https://www.debian.org/releases/) was used?

 - As a developer, you have a lot of control over what layers and operating systems are employed in building a container image.
 It's very easy to _pick what works_ and proceed with code that delivers business functionality.
 It's also very easy to _stick with what works_ which can open vectors of attack to [Common Vulnerabilities and Exposures (CVEs)](https://www.cvedetails.com/cve-help.php).

 #